-- Excessively baggy pants or clothing that can conceal items and/or pose a safety hazard are not permitted. - Undergarments should not be exposed. - Tops may not be "low cut" or exposing.
-Bare midriffs and bare backs are not permitted. - The following are unacceptable school attire: - a.
-Tank Tops/Muscle Shirts - b.
-Spaghetti Strap/Halter/Mesh Tops - c.
-See-through blouses or shirts - d.
-Bandeau/Crop Tops - e.
-Pajama style pants - f.
-Racer-backed tops - g.
-Bandanas or skull caps worn as hats - Coats, jackets, blankets, or garments designed for protection from the outside weather are not to be worn in school. - Pants, shorts, and skorts must be secured and worn no lower than the hip.
-Low riding/sag style is not permitted. - Length of pants should not extend beyond the bottom of the shoe and should not drag on the floor. - All shorts, skirts, skorts and slits in skirts must extend to mid-thigh. - Clothing, patches, buttons, pins, jewelry, are not permitted if they: - a.
+- Excessively baggy pants or clothing, coats, jackets, blankets, or garments designed for protection from the outside weather, low riding/sag style bottoms, and hats, caps, hoods, gloves, sunglasses, and visors that can conceal items and/or pose a safety hazard are not permitted. - Tops may not be "low cut" or exposing.
+Excessive bare midriffs and bare backs are not permitted.
+Tank tops/muscle shirts, spaghetti strap/halter/mesh tops, see-through blouses or shirts, bandeau/crop tops, racer-backed tops, bandanas or skull caps worn as hats are also inappropriate. - Pants, shorts, and skorts must be secured and worn no lower than the hip.
+Shorts, skirts, skorts and slits in skirts should not expose undergarments or the front and/or backside of any student sitting, standing and/or kneeling. - Clothing, patches, buttons, pins, and jewelry are not permitted if they: - a.
 Have sexually suggestive writing/pictures - b.
 Advocate violence - c.
 Advertise or promote the use of tobacco, alcohol, or drugs - d.
-Use obscene language - Appropriate shoes must be worn at all times. - All shoes must have a back.
-Flip-flop type shoes are prohibited. - Spiked jewelry, chains, or any jewelry that could cause injury or constitute a hazard are not permitted. - Hats, caps, gloves, sunglasses, and visors are not permitted. - Any apparel that is judged to be unhealthy or unsanitary (e.g., clothing that is dirty and/or gives off a foul odor) is not permitted.
+Use obscene language - Appropriate footwear must be worn at all times for activities. - Spiked jewelry, chains, or any jewelry that could cause injury or constitute a hazard are not permitted. - Any apparel that is judged to be unhealthy or unsanitary (e.g., clothing that is dirty and/or gives off a foul odor) is not permitted.